 Issue and Circulation within Equivo

-This Notice will be circulated to all employees, agency workers, consultants, sub-contractors and others working on behalf of the company irrespective of their location, function
+This Notice will be circulated to all employees, agency workers, consultants, sub-contractors and others working on behalf of the company irrespective of their location, function or grade.

 If you require any further information, would like to exercise any of your rights or if you need to raise any concern, you can contact us at email@example.com